15 Expats Talk about Health Insurance and Healthcare in Ukraine

 When we asked about emergency services, members in Ukraine wrote:

 "In Kiev, there are several hospitals, but one must pay "before" any service is granted!
 You need to have a good medical interpreter to help you with the doctors and nurses.
-I was lucky since my friend is an American/Ukrainian and did all of the translation for me," mentioned one expat in Kiev.
+I was lucky since my friend is an American/Ukrainian and did all of the translation for me," wrote an expat living in Kiev.

 "I have visited the IMP clinic in Kyiv and was surprised by that fact, that all the staff spoke English!
 This clinic is private and I think this is the reason why the quality of the services was high.
 The doctor who examined me was very experienced in her job and I was treated very well.
 I was extremely surprised when the administrator contacted the insurance company herself, and I didn't have to call and deal with it.
 I was suggested to pay myself and then make the reimbursement of the expenses.
 I was given all the necessary documents and didn't have any trouble with my insurance company.
-From my viewpoint any other public clinic will render such services," commented one expat who moved to Kiev, Ukraine.
+From my viewpoint any other public clinic will render such services," said an expat in Kiev.

 Will I need to travel to see a specialist?